scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 space transformations, but an intuitive understanding of each of the individual processing steps is not trivial.
 There are techniques with which we can look over a deep learning model’s shoulder.
-The one we are using here is called LIME [lime]_.
+The one we are using is called LIME [lime]_.
 LIME takes the existing classification model and permutes images taken from the validation set (therefore the real class label is known to LIME) as long as a misclassification is happening.
 That way LIME can be used to create heat